open-tt/scheduler/tournament-service/README.md

 ## How to Run

+#### Start isolated PgSql server
+Note: Development Only.
+Start on port 5452 for this app.
+[PgSql Docker image](https://hub.docker.com/_/postgres)
+1. Check is Docker has ran pg image before.
+If is stopped, restart it.

+        docker ps -a | grep tournament-service-postgres
+        docker start tournament-service-postgres

+2. If setting up first time

+        docker run --name tournament-service-postgres -e POSTGRES_PASSWORD=password -d db/development-tournaments

+3. Test that this app can connect to BD with the custom DB connection script

+        ruby test-db-connection.rb
 #### Using Docker

 If you are familiar with Docker (or wish to lear it), this is the